Low cost home ownership

 We run our own help to buy event where you can receive information and ask questions relating to low cost home ownership options.
-Sign up to our Your Home emailer for updates and information regarding low cost home ownership schemes within the borough.
+Sign up to our Your Home emailer to be kept informed about the next event date.

 If you have an enquiry about any low cost home ownership opportunities, please email the Housing Strategy Team